metalerk/metalerk.github.io/_posts/2025-01-24-dimensional-convergence-theory.md

 ---

 The **Fermi Paradox** presents us with a fascinating question: if the universe is so vast and full of potential for life, why haven't we encountered evidence of other civilizations?
 In this post, I propose a fresh perspective that I call the **Dimensional Convergence Theory**.
 This theory suggests that advanced civilizations do not communicate or expand within the three-dimensional universe as we understand it.
 Instead, they inevitably "transcend" into higher dimensions or entirely different states of existence.
+This is just a bold **idea**, something stuck in my head from quite some time.
+Don't take it as a scientific theory, but just as an exercise of imagination.
+And who knows?
+Maybe I'm onto something.

 ---